wnobles/metis-project2-webscraping-regression/README.md

 * Selenium
 * Seaborn
 * Pandas
+* scikit-learn
 ### Possible Impacts
-Distillers can use the information to more reliably create a whiskey that will be more well-received and generate greater sales, and individuals will be able to safely recommend a type of whiskey that someone will more likely enjoy.
+Distillers can use the information to more reliably create a whiskey that will be more well-received and generate greater sales, and individuals will be able to recommend a certain whiskey that someone will more likely enjoy.